 Bristol Genetics Laboratory (BGL) has a long and established history in training.
 The department is committed to providing training and continuing professional development of all members of staff.

 The Training Committee oversees and coordinates all aspects of training to ensure high standards and quality of all the training delivered across the department.
-There are regular seminars and Journal Clubs covering a variety of current topics in genetics, while technical and teaching seminars complement the training schemes for both scientists and technical staff.
+There are regular seminars covering a variety of current topics in genetics, while technical and teaching seminars complement the training schemes for both scientists and technical staff.